 - a.
-Each awardee will deliver to the CNCS Program officer a final research workplan for Year 3 by October 16, 2017.
+Each awardee will deliver to the CNCS Program officer a revised research workplan for Year 1 by November 15, 2018.
 The workplan will set forth the process including activities and timeline, to be used to fulfill the grant requirements.
-An example workplan will be provided. - b.
-In Year 3, each awardee shall participate in phone meetings with other awardees as requested and with staff from the Office of Research and Evaluation (ORE) on a regular schedule to be determined to discuss the workplan, research projects, paper presentations, and publications. - c.
-In Year 3, each awardee shall work with ORE to prepare documents to be used publically regarding the research completed during Years 1 through 3. - d.
-Each awardee shall submit at least one article that is of publishable quality.
-A draft report (i.e., draft article), shall constitute findings from Year 1 to Year 3 based on the research performed by that date.
-This draft article (that will be labeled as a semiannual report in eGrants) will be due for the period ending June 30, 2018 by July 31, 2018, and will be reviewed by CNCS within 30 days.
-The final report (that will be labeled as a second semiannual report in eGrants) will be due for the period ending September 30, 2018 by October 30, 2018 and will address any comments offered by CNCS in the review of the draft submitted before July 31, 2018. - e.
-In addition to the article(s), it is expected that the awardee will submit material that could be publically shared such as relevant datasets, instruments, interview questions, etc. Please see "Section N. Award Products" in the 2017 General Grant And Cooperative Agreement Terms And Conditions that specifies how grantees should share grant products and acknowledge CNCS support in publications and other material - e.
-It is expected that the 2015 awardees may complete activities (e.g., written material such as articles with CNCS) past the project period of September 30, 2018.
-If so, no cost extensions may be granted.
+The workplan will be updated each quarter (see section f below for due dates) and provided to the Program Officer. - b.
+In Year 1, each awardee shall participate in phone meetings with other awardees as requested and with staff from the Office of Research and Evaluation (ORE) on a regular schedule to be determined to discuss the workplan, research projects, paper presentations, and publications. - c.
+In Year 1, each awardee shall work with ORE to prepare documents which can lead to papers and other materials. - d.
+Each awardee shall submit at least a report in Year 1.
+This report shall constitute the research design, the findings, and action plans from Year 1.
+The first draft of this report (that will be labeled as a semiannual report in eGrants) is due July 31, 2019.
+It will include the work done between October 1, 2018 and June 30, 2019.
+This first draft will be reviewed by CNCS staff within 45 days.
+The final version of this report (that will be labeled as a second semiannual report in eGrants) will be due October 30, 2019.
+It will include all of the work done to date through September 30, 2019.
+This report will address any comments offered by CNCS in the review of the draft report. - e.
+In addition to the report(s), it is expected that the Awardee will submit material that could be publically shared such as relevant datasets, instruments, interview questions, etc. Please see "Section B.3." in this document that specifies how grantees should share grant products and acknowledge CNCS support in publications and other material. - f.
+Given the evolving nature of participatory research, awardees will also send a one to three page progress report with their revised workplan (noting any changes) to their Program Officer on a quarterly basis.